undoLogic/setupCase-boilerplate/README.md

 bin/cake bake fixture users
 bin/cake bake fixture groups
 ```
+- This will give a basic fixture
+- We recommend to add data as you test each function however you can also add global data
-- This will give a basic fixture, BUT you now need to export from your PHPmyAdmin -> export -> as PHP ARRAY
+- PHPmyAdmin -> export as PHP ARRAY
 - Paste this into
 ```
 $this->records = [